 - The image on the right is 1/5000 at f/2.0 with no flash to give shallow depth of field.

 But the eyes are in shadow.
 Let’s use a flash to fill in the shadows.

 Here we start with the last image from the last series.
 1/5000 at f/2.0 with no flash

 In the middle image, I turned on the flash without high-speed sync.
 It dropped the shutter speed to 1/200 second (maximum sync speed on the Canon 5D mkIII).
-Because I am at f/2.0 for the background, the image is way overexposed.
+Because I set the aperture to f/2.0 for the background, the image becomes way overexposed.